 Born in Faro, Portugal.
 Studied at IST where I got my BSc in Information Systems and Computer Engineering.
 I undertook a MSc in Advanced Computing and a PhD in Computing at the Department of Computing in Imperial College supervised by Philippa Gardner.
 I am currently a PostDoc in the Program Specification and Verification Group, headed by Philippa Gardner.

 Thomas Dinsdale-Young, Pedro da Rocha Pinto, Kristoffer Just Andersen, Lars Birkedal.
 Caper: Automatic Verification for Fine-grained Concurrency.
 In Proceedings of the European Symposium on Programming, 2017.
-[Tool]
+[DOI] [Tool]

 Recent program logics based on separation logic emphasise a modular approach to proving functional correctness for fine-grained concurrent programs.
 However, these logics have no automation support.
 In this paper, we present Caper, a prototype tool for automated reasoning in such a logic.
 Caper is based on symbolic execution, integrating reasoning about interference on shared data and about ghost resources that are used to mediate this interference.
 This enables Caper to verify the functional correctness of fine-grained concurrent algorithms.